 At the southern end of the island, The Baths, is one of the most well-known landmarks in the British Virgin Islands.
 Exploring The Baths, is a “must do” on every crewed yacht charter whether the beach is accessed by ship’s tender, or one swims ashore from the yacht.
 This is an area where huge unusually shaped granite boulders have created maze like passageways, grottos, tunnels, and arches, while sprinkled in between these massive rocks are little pools or private tiny beaches.

 The southwestern part of the island is known as the Valley and in this area marked by gentle low rising hills are where most of the population of around 3500 people live clustered in and around Spanish Town.
 Many feel that Virgin Gorda is one of the most traditional of the British Virgin Islands, where the locals conduct their everyday life as they have for decades, with little notice of any tourists that might be poking around on their island, or those that might be visiting Virgin Gorda on yacht charters.

-What to See and Enjoy on Virgin Gorda Island, British Virgin Islands, Caribbean
+What to See and Enjoy on Yacht Charter on Virgin Gorda Island, British Virgin Islands, Caribbean

 The Baths Granite Boulders, Virgin Gorda Island